subogero/gittan/gittan.md

 ```

-## Group Leader - Publish Your Repo
+## Gittan - Dictator - Publish Your Repo

 ### Configure new remote